aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Given index ka element delete karna
+* Deletes the element at the given index

 ---